-- Enact its duty of care to 'Promote a Safer Church' for all in the Cathedral community, and ensure there is a safeguarding strategy in place - Create and promote an environment which is welcoming, respectful and safe from abuse, and enables and encourages concerns to be raised and responded to openly, promptly and consistently - Adopt and implement House of Bishops safeguarding policy and practice guidance - Provide a structure for managing safeguarding in the Cathedral with clear lines of accountability - Appoint and monitor the efficiency of a Cathedral Safeguarding Officer (CSO) (and possibly a deputy if required) to work with the Dean, Chapter and Cathedral staff to implement House of Bishops policy and guidance.
-This person should be a paid safeguarding professional - Make arrangements to ensure appropriate support, supervision and training is provided for these officers - Appoint a Cathedral Safeguarding Lead to attend the Diocesan Safeguarding Advisory Panel - Collaborate and liaise where required with the statutory and voluntary agencies - Ensure secure, central storage of records in accordance with Data Protection Act and General Data Protection Regulations (GDPR) - Liaise with the Diocesan Safeguarding Advisor (DSA) to ensure all safeguarding responsibilities are met within the life of the Cathedral - Ensure that all safeguarding incidents or concerns in relation to a church officer are reported to the DSA in line with the House of Bishops guidance and as detailed in the SLA between the Cathedral and the Diocese of London - Ensure suitable training is provided for church officers in line with the National Safeguarding Team's (NST) training and development and training framework and also as in line with the Cathedral's training framework - Provide appropriate insurance cover for all activities undertaken in the name of the Cathedral - Ensure appropriate Disclosure and Barring Services (DBS) processes are in place - Provide a complaints and whistleblowing procedure which can be used for those who wish to complain about the handling of safeguarding issues - Complete national safeguarding self-assessments as required - Ensure, in liaison with any affiliated schools, that Chapter fulfils its statutory responsibilities and that a progress review forms part of the annual safeguarding review.
-It is important that there is a clear agreement in place between the Cathedral and the School that clearly defines where the safeguarding responsibilities of each party begins and ends

-Review progress regularly, including a bi-annual review of the Cathedral policy, practices and procedures.
+- Cathedral staff to implement House of Bishops policy and guidance.
+This person should be a paid safeguarding professional - Make arrangements to ensure appropriate support, supervision and training is provided for this officer - Appoint a Cathedral Safeguarding Lead who will attend the Diocesan Safeguarding Advisory Panel - Collaborate and liaise where required with the statutory and voluntary agencies - Ensure secure, central storage of records in accordance with Data Protection Act and General Data Protection Regulations (GDPR) - Liaise with the London Diocesan Head of Safeguarding to ensure all safeguarding responsibilities are met within the life of the Cathedral - Ensure that all safeguarding incidents or concerns in relation to a Cathedral Officer, as defined in the Memorandum of Understanding, are reported to the London Diocesan Head of Safeguarding in line with the House of Bishops guidance and as detailed in the Memorandum of Understanding between the Cathedral and the Diocese of London - Ensure suitable training is provided for Cathedral Officers in line with the National Safeguarding Team's (NST) training and development framework and also as in line with the Cathedral's training framework - Provide appropriate insurance cover for all activities undertaken in the name of the Cathedral - Ensure appropriate Disclosure and Barring Services (DBS) processes are in place - Provide a complaints and whistleblowing procedure which can be used for those who wish to complain about the handling of safeguarding issues - Complete national safeguarding self-assessments as required - Ensure, in liaison with any affiliated schools, that Chapter fulfils its statutory responsibilities and that a progress review forms part of the annual safeguarding review.
+Ensure that there is a clear agreement in place between the Cathedral and the School that defines where the safeguarding responsibilities of each party begins and ends - Review progress regularly, including a bi-annual review of the Cathedral policy, practices and procedures.